 Where to eat when you visit Paris in one day

 Again, there are plenty of food choices on this itinerary.
 Some are good, some are terrible.
 For reliable food at a reasonable price buy something at a bakery or patisserie and picnic, or eat at the Louvre.
 There is plenty of fast food options around Notre Dame and Ste Chapelle.

 One day Paris itinerary with children

-Paris is an easy destination with little ones and my basic one day itinerary for Paris is easily adapted to accommodate children.
+Paris is an easy destination with little ones and my basic one day trip to Paris is easily adapted to accommodate children.

 Rather than starting at Notre Dame I would start at the Eiffel Tower, then take the bateaux mouches down to Notre Dame.
-It’s a fun, relaxing way to see the city in a limited time.
+It’s a fun, relaxing way to visit Paris in a day.
 If your children are a little older and are interested in animals, dinosaurs and science, stay on the bateau mouche past Notre Dame and go to the Natural History Museum.

 There are a lot of animals preserved in jars, which younger children may find a bit confronting.
 We took MissG when she was six without any problems though.

 With this option, skip the Conciergerie and save some time by making your Ste Chapelle visit a little shorter.